 Notice that since the codomain of a binary operation on a set A is A, binary operations require that we yield an element of A when combining two elements of A. In this case, we say that A is closed under .
 Binary operations have this closure property by definition.
-Also, since binary operations are functions, any attempt to combine two elements from A should result in a unique element of A. Moreover, since the domain of is $A \times A$, it must be the case that is defined for all pairs of elements from A.
+Also, since binary operations are functions, any attempt to combine two elements from A should result in a unique element of A. In this case, we say that is well-defined.
+Moreover, since the domain of is $A \times A$, it must be the case that is defined for all pairs of elements from A.